Vo-Tuan/Vo-Tuan/README.md

    - Deep Rock Galatic

 2. Balisong Flipping
-   - I own a BBsuperfly Cuda Series Trainer (Not a sharp blade), so its just a extreamly expensive fidget toy...
+   - I own a BBsuperfly Cuda Series Trainer (Not a sharp blade and unsharpenable), so its just a extremely expensive fidget toy...

+3. Origami
+   - I am by all means not a expert at origami nor can make original creations, but I enjoy folding challenging designs
+   - Currently the most challenging one I can make is Jo Nakashima's Origami Eagle